Joy569002/Joy569002/README.md

 ## **💡 About Me**
 I’m **passionate about technology**, particularly **machine learning and cybersecurity**.
-My am exploring  **AI, software engineering, data analytics, and ethical hacking**.
+I am exploring  **AI, software engineering, data analytics, and ethical hacking**.
 I enjoy **building projects, learning new tools, and contributing to open-source communities**.

 - 🌍 I’m based in **Bangladesh**.
 - 💬 Let’s talk about **AI, cybersecurity, software development, or anything tech-related**!